 Expected tracking error

 The Ministry of Finance has set limits for how much risk Norges Bank Investment Management may take in its active management of the fund.
-The most important limit is expressed as expected tracking error (relative volatility) and puts a ceiling on how much the return on the fund may be expected to deviate from the return on the benchmark portfolio.
+The most important limit is expressed as expected relative volatility (tracking error) and puts a ceiling on how much the return on the fund may be expected to deviate from the return on the benchmark portfolio.
 The expected tracking error limit is 125 basis points, or 1.25 percentage point.
 This means that the difference between the fund’s return and the benchmark portfolio’s return is expected to exceed 1.25 percentage point in only one out of every three years.